 Transfer of Interest

+Each Party may make a Transfer of Interest of all or part of its Working Interest and its rights and obligations under this Agreement either to a third party or to another Party in accordance with this Agreement, provided that:

-Except as provided in 24.1.1 (Exceptions to Transfer Notice), a Transfer of Interest shall be preceded by written notice to the Operator and the other Parties (“the transfer notice”).
-Any Transfer of Interest shall be made to a party financially capable of assuming the corresponding obligations under this Agreement.
-No Transfer of Interest shall release a Party from its obligations and liabilities under this Agreement, which are incurred prior to the effective date of that Transfer of Interest, or from debts or obligations incurred prior to the effective date of that Transfer of Interest, except to the extent expressly assumed by the transferee, and the security rights under Article 6.3 (Security Rights) shall continue to burden the Working Interest transferred and to secure the payment of any retained obligations and liabilities.
-Once a Transfer of Interest becomes effective under Article 24.1.2 (Effective Date of Transfer of Interest), the transferor shall not be responsible for any obligations, debts, or liabilities under this Agreement, which are incurred by the Parties on or after the effective date of that Transfer of Interest.
+(a) except for the conditions set forth in Article 24.1.1 (Exceptions to Transfer Notice), any Transfer of Interest shall be preceded by a Transfer Notice, and

+(b) a Transfer of Interest is made to a party financially capable of assuming the corresponding obligations under this Agreement unless the Transfer of Interest is made pursuant to Articles 16 (Non-Consent Operations), 17 (Withdrawal from Agreement), 18 (Abandonment and Salvage), or 24.2.2 (Exercise of Preferential Right to Purchase).

+No Transfer of Interest shall release a Party from its obligations and liabilities under this Agreement, including its payment obligations, which are incurred or have accrued prior to the effective date of that Transfer of Interest and the security rights under Article 6.3 (Security Rights) shall continue to burden the Working Interest transferred and to secure the payment of any retained obligations and liabilities.
+Once a Transfer of Interest becomes effective under Article 24.1.2 (Effective Date of Transfer of Interest), except for a Transfer of Interest as a result of a merger, reorganization or consolidation or to an Affiliate, the transferor shall not be responsible for any obligations, debts, or liabilities under this Agreement, which accrue or are incurred by the Parties on or after the effective date of that Transfer of Interest.